Lancet-Countdown/Lancet-Countdown-2026/WG1/Indicator 1.2.2: Land Surface Drought/Methods/README.md

 ### Drought Metric

-This indicator uses the **6-month Standardised Precipitation Evapotranspiration Index (SPEI6)** to measure the proportion of land surface affected by drought events.<sup>114,115</sup>
+This indicator uses the **6-month Standardised Precipitation Evapotranspiration Index (SPEI6)** to measure the proportion of land surface affected by drought events.

 SPEI accounts for both the **intensity and duration of drought** and captures the combined influence of precipitation and potential evapotranspiration (PET) on drought severity.

 ### Climate Data and SPEI Calculation

-Climate data were obtained from the **ERA5-Land reanalysis dataset** produced by the European Centre for Medium-Range Weather Forecasts (ECMWF).<sup>11</sup>
+Climate data were obtained from the **ERA5-Land reanalysis dataset** produced by the European Centre for Medium-Range Weather Forecasts (ECMWF).

 For **1980–2024**, monthly averaged daily precipitation and potential evapotranspiration data were available.
 PET was estimated using the **Hargreaves method**.